ERSILIA AMEDEA INCELLI

 2. Enable students to read, interpret and critically evaluate complex authentic texts (The Economist journal, CSR reports, sustainability disclosures, financial news, OECD/UNWTO reports, academic articles).

-3. Build fluency and accuracy for oral communication (presentations, debates, negotiations, interviewing, meetings) and academic/professional writing (summaries, policy briefs, report critiques, themed essay writing).
+3. Build fluency and accuracy for oral communication (presentations, debates, negotiations, interviewing, meetings) and writing skills (essay writing, summaries, policy briefs, report).

 Learning outcomes (by course end)